Causal Inference in Recommender Systems: A Survey and Future Directions: Introduction

-It is worth mentioning that although there are surveys on either recommender systems~\cite{zhang2019deep,guo2020survey2,wu2022survey} or causal inference~\cite{guo2020survey,yao2021survey,moraffah2020causal,moraffah2020causal}, there is no existing survey discussing this new and important area of causality-driven recommender systems.
-These surveys of recommender systems mainly introduce and discuss the basic concepts and various advances of recommender systems, with a few discussions on causality-based recommendation.
-These surveys of causal inference mainly introduce and discuss the basic concepts and fundamental methods of causal inference without enough discussions on applications.
+It is worth mentioning that although there are surveys on either recommender systems~\cite{zhang2019deep,guo2020survey2,wu2022survey} or causal inference~\cite{guo2020survey,yao2021survey,moraffah2020causal,moraffah2020causal}, there is no existing survey fully discussing this new and important area of causality-driven recommender systems. \delinarxiv{Note that there is a very short paper (8 page)~\cite{wu2022opportunity} trying to survey existing work of causal-inspired recommendation methods, but it only discusses a few of representative papers due to its page limit.} These surveys on recommender systems mainly introduce and discuss the basic concepts and various advances of recommender systems, with only a few discussions on causality-based recommendation.
+On the other hand, surveys of causal inference primarily introduce and discuss the basic concepts and fundamental methods of causal inference, lacking sufficient discussions on applications.